The Ghost Ship: Release and lawsuit

 The film did not see release for nearly another 50 years due to the suit.
 The Ghost Ship did make it into a package of RKO films sold by "C & C Television Films" to local TV stations, but it was quickly withdrawn.
 It was not until the film's copyright was not renewed and it entered the public domain in the 1990s, that it began to be available again.
 The film was released as part of the Val Lewton Horror Collection DVD set in 2005.
+In 2021, it was released on Blu Ray by Warner Archive, sharing a disk with Lewton's film Bedlam.

 Reception

 At the time of its initial release, the film had a mixed reception, with both positive and negative reviews.
 Bosley Crowther of The New York Times enjoyed the film, calling it "... a nice little package of morbidity, all wrapped around in gloom."
 Paul Meehan calls it "a tepid potboiler of malfeasance and murder on the high seas."
 John Brosnan described The Ghost Ship as "a more conventional mystery-thriller involving a number of deaths on board a ship, but was produced with Lewton's customary attention to atmosphere."
 The script has come in for significant praise, with Captain Stone being compared to Captain Queeg in The Caine Mutiny, Captain Ahab in Moby-Dick, and Captain Wolf Larsen in The Sea-Wolf.
 Other critics have pointed out that Stone and Merriam seem to have a father-son relationship, but that the perverseness of the script is that the father-figure becomes so enraged at his "son's" failings that he seeks to murder him.

 Modern film critics have also praised the picture's acting, cinematography, and lighting, as well as its ability to scare.
 Actor Richard Dix is almost uniformly praised for bringing a depth of character, moodiness, and pathos to the role of Captain Stone.
 The film's direction, cinematography and lighting, too, display a depth of artistry not usually seen in cinema.
 Cinematographer Nicholas Musuraca won high praise for his chiaroscuro lighting design.
 Film historian Edmund Bansak has written one scene in particular which is highly effective:

 An excellent set-piece early in the film showcases Robson's underrated directorial skill.
 Robson creates a dynamic sense of menace from a physical object: a massive giant hook hanging from upon an enormous chain, pendulumlike, inches above the deck. ...
 [The] hook remains unattended and unsecured. ...
 In a tightly directed, genuinely exciting scene, the monstrous hook sways back and forth in a direct path toward the camera, making one wonder how cinematographer, Nicholas Musuraca, kept his camera (and head) intact during the shooting. ...
 The lighting is also used to great advantage, the shadows and fog accenting the terror.
 Half the time the swinging hook is so hidden in the darkness that aside from the creak of its sway, there is no telling which direction it will take.